yuexiaofeng/yuexiaofeng.github.io/_posts/2024-03-03-ai-notes-llm.md

 Call me hidebound, but even today I still prefer search engines over various chatbots to get my answers to stuff.
 But who knows, maybe I'll change my mind soon.

 At the beginning of all the ChatGPT news, I wasn't sure if it's just a hype or the beginning of a new era.
 But with 20% of computer science students who graduated with PhD degrees specialized in AI[^fn3], I feel that the advancement of AI can only be even faster.
 Heck, maybe just like what Singaporean government recently proposed[^fn4], every now and then, we all ought to refresh and re-educate ourselves for the new AI knowledge nowadays, whether or not we're directly in this line of work.
-In the near future, maybe AI would become an essential skill like typing for us just to remain employable in workforce.
+In the near future, maybe AI would become an essential skill like typing for us just to remain employable in the workforce.

 And without a doubt, the rising of AI is indeed happening at a faster velocity than ever before.
 The recent news of OpenAI's Sora was also pretty mind-blowing.